-The more than 204,000 immigrants living in Kansas are vitally important to the state.
-Not only are they taxpayers and consumers, but they are also engineers and entrepreneurs.
+The more than 210,000 immigrants living in Kansas are vitally important to the state.
+Not only are they tax payers and consumers, but also engineers and entrepreneurs.
 Of the Fortune 500 companies based in Kansas, 67 percent were founded by immigrants or their children; those firms generate $13.1 billion in annual revenue and employ more than 11,000 people globally.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Kansas, where immigrants are far more likely to be of working age than the U.S.-born population.